wilsonmar/wilsonmar.github.io/_posts/2019-03-01-lightsail.md

    ### Delete the instance

 1. Press command+Tab to switch to the Lightsail console.
-1. Click the icon with the 3 veritical dots and select "Delete".
+1. Click the icon with the 3 veritical dots next to your instance, then select "Delete".

 ### Lightsail's online SSH doesn't work